Leading lines composition

 Leading lines give the viewer direction and leads the eye to the subject.

-Very often the subject will be placed at some point along the leading lines.
-It might be part way through and then the line continues, or it might be that the leading line leads to the subject and ends.
+Very often the subject is placed at some point along the leading lines in photos.
+It might be part way through and then the line continues, or the leading line could lead to the subject and end.

-It might also be that several leading lines lead the viewer’s eye towards the subject, like in the first image on this post.
+You could also have several leading lines lead the viewer’s eye towards the subject, like in the first image on this post.

 If a photographer takes control and directs the viewer to the subject, they make it easier for the viewer to enjoy the photograph.
-Very often leading lines are used for emphasis, so there’s no doubt as to the subject, or even the message, of your image.
+Very often leading lines are used for emphasis in composition, so there’s no doubt as to the subject, or even the message, of your image.

 Basically, leading lines are like a great big arrow that says “Look here!”